-- A Tweet is a 140-character message that users post to Twitter.
+- A tweet is a 280-character message that users post to Twitter.

-- You can Favourite tweets from other members.
-This is a great way to let them know that you like what they had to say.
+- You can favourite tweets from other members.
+It is a great way to let them know that you like what they have to say.
 It also allows you to identify tweets you may want to review later.

-- If you like the tweets of another member and want to add their tweets to your home screen, you then become a Follower to that member.
+- If you like the tweets of another member and want to add their tweets to your home screen, you then become a follower of that member.

-- Hashtags are used to group tweets together, for example under a particular topic or event.
-This allows members to easily search for and find tweets relevant to that topic.
+- Hashtags are used to group tweets together, for example, under a particular topic or event.
+It allows members to easily search for and find tweets relevant to that topic.

-When you are logged in on Twitter there are a few key features you need to understand how to use:
+When you log on to Twitter, there are a few key features you need to understand how to use.

-- Home – The homepage will show recent tweets from those who you follow and suggestions on who else you may want to follow.
+- Home – The homepage will show recent tweets from those you follow and suggestions for who else you may want to follow.
 You may also use the tweet box in the top right-hand corner to quickly post a message.

-- Your Profile – By clicking on your name in the top left corner, you will be taken to your own profile page.
-Here you have the ability to edit your information and images by clicking “Edit Profile.”
-This page showcases your information, your tweets and the tweets that you have favourited.
+- Your Profile – Clicking on your name in the top left corner will take you to your profile page.
+Here you can edit your information and images by clicking “Edit Profile.”
+This page showcases your information, tweets, and favourited tweets.

-- Notifications – The Notifications page is a one-stop shop for all the events that have occurred which you are linked to.
-This includes retweets or favourites of your own tweets and tweets that you have been mentioned in.
+- Notifications – The notifications page is a one-stop-shop for all the events that have occurred which you are linked to.
+It includes retweets or favourites of your own tweets and tweets that you have been mentioned in.

-- #gafesummit – This is the hashtag used by all GAFE Summits across the world.
-Presenters and participants use this hashtag to archive all of the learning and sharing that occurs at each summit.
-This is a great bank of resources and a great network of lifelong learning educators.
+- #gafesummit – This is the hashtag used by all GAFE Summits worldwide.
+Presenters and participants use this hashtag to archive all learning and sharing at each summit.
+It is a great bank of resources and a network of lifelong learning educators.

-- #cdnedchat – Want to know what other Canadian teachers are up to?
-This hashtag unites Canadian teachers and provides a support system specific to Canada.
+- #cdnedchat – Want to know what other Canadian educators are up to?
+This hashtag unites Canadian educators and provides a support system specific to Canada.

 - #edtechchat / #edtech – Interested in learning more about how to bring technology into your classroom?
-This hashtag solely focuses on technology in education and is used throughout the world.
+This hashtag solely focuses on technology in education and is used worldwide.

-For a whole list of educational hashtags that address specific topics and concerns, check out TeachThought’s blog for a great list.
+For a whole list of educational hashtags that address specific topics and concerns, check out TeachThought’s blog.

 Begin to build your PLN by following other members on Twitter.
-The more tweets you are able to find, the more information you are going to have at your fingertips.
-The more followers you have that are relevant to your interests, the more specific your Home Page will become, and the easier it will be to gain knowledge.
-Not sure where to start, try asking these questions to find members to follow:
+The more tweets you can find, the more information you will have at your fingertips.
+The more followers you have relevant to your interests, the more specific your home page will become, and the easier it will be to gain knowledge.
+Not sure where to start?
+Try asking these questions to find members to follow:

-- Does your school post announcements using Twitter?
+- Does your school post announcements on Twitter?